Exploring Large Language Models for Detecting Mental Disorders: Methods

-We employ classification with encoder models to compare methods, based on psycholinguistic features, with more modern solutions.
+Encoder-based classification models eliminate the need for tedious feature engineering in favor of a deep multi-layer neural architecture.
 As we target classification on Russian corpora, we consider models pretrained on multilingual or Russian datasets.
 As a simple baseline, we used a base version of multilingual BERT, a model with 110 million parameters, first introduced in \citep{devlin-etal-2019-bert}.
 Another considered baseline is RuBERT \citep{kuratov2019adaptation}, a pretrained Russian version of BERT-base with the same amount of parameters.
-We also finetuned several more recent models, such as RuBioRoBERTa \citep{yalunin2022rubioroberta} which is a RoBERTa, pretrained on Russian language biomedical texts, and RuRoberta-large - a bigger version of RoBERTa, also pretrained on Russian language datasets.
-For all of the four models, we optimized hyperparameters using Bayesian optimization from HuggingFace \citep{wolf2019huggingface} framework.
+We also finetuned several more recent models, such as RuBioRoBERTa \citep{yalunin2022rubioroberta}, which is a RoBERTa pretrained on Russian language biomedical texts, and RuRoBERTa-large -- a bigger version of RoBERTa, also pretrained on Russian language datasets.
+For all of the four models, we optimized hyperparameters using Bayesian optimization from the HuggingFace framework \citep{wolf-etal-2020-transformers}.

-The used hyperparameter grid and optimal parameters, alongside with used checkpoint of models, are presented in \Cref{app:hyperpars}.
+The used hyperparameter grid and optimal parameters, along with the used checkpoint of models, are presented in \Cref{app:hyperpars}.